 Financial Planning Made Easy

 Savings is the first thing that comes to our mind when we think about money management.
 It is important to understand how much liquid cash we need to hold because cash is considered to be a bad investment.
-It is necessary for each individual to at least have emergency funds that would suffice for 6 months in case you loose your job.
-Now with no money coming in till the time yo find another income source you can use this funds without piling new debts. you also need to insure you get some interest on your savings that you keep in your bank for that reason you can choose the bank or the account that will pay good interest rate.
+It is necessary for each individual to at least have emergency funds that would suffice for 6 months in case you lose your job.
+Now with no money coming in till the time yo find another income source you can use this funds without piling new debts.
+You also need to ensure that you get some interest on your savings that you keep in your bank for that reason you can choose the bank or the account that will pay a good interest rate.

 2.Loans or Debt:

-Debt or liability can be a negative thing Most people would advise us to live debt free but when it comes to debt there is a good debt and then there is a bad debt.
-For example if some one is buying a house by taking a personal loan it’s a poor financial decision and that would be a bad debt.
+Debt or liability can be a negative thing Most people would advise us to live debt free but when it comes to debt there is good debt and then there is bad debt.
+For example, if someone is buying a house by taking a personal loan it’s a poor financial decision and that would be a bad debt.
 On the other hand a home loan is a good debt.
 Similarly, if you don’t know how to use credit cards the right way you would be making the worst financial decisions.
-So the thumb rule is stay away from bad debt and a good debt is good. while making your financial plan you need to make sure you get rid of high interest loans as quick as you can.
+So the thumb rule is stay away from bad debt and a good debt is good. while making your financial plan you need to make sure you get rid of high-interest loans as quickly as you can.

 Most of us are puzzled when it comes to insurance.
 We have little idea whether to opt for term plan or endowment plan and then we rely on insurance agents.
 Now these agents will recommends us the plan that would help them gain fat commissions regardless if they are suitable for us or not.
-To keep it simple majority of us only need two kinds of insurance one is a life insurance and other is medical insurance.Life insurance is must for every earning member of the family,a person having a yearly income of $100,000 would need an insurance policy that would pay his survivors at least twenty times of his yearly income i.e. $2,000,000.
-Where as its necessary to have health insurance for every member in the family.
+To keep it simple, the majority of us only need two kinds of insurance one is life insurance and other is medical insurance.Life insurance is must for every earning member of the family, a person having a yearly income of $100,000 would need an insurance policy that would pay his survivors at least twenty times of his yearly income i.e. $2,000,000.
+Whereas it's necessary to have health insurance for every member in the family.
 As unexpected bills can disrupt your whole planning.

 5: Tax Planning